 This button will save and update all changes made on the Configuration page.
 Clicking on the "Update" button will also refresh the Configuration page and will give you the latest Clock Time.

-I) Start Recording
+I) Flash Recording

-Click on this button to configure the Recording Settings.
+Click on Flash Recording button to configure the Recording Settings.

 Once the button is clicked the following Warning Message will appear.